CoreDotToday/CoreDotFinance/docs/_sources/index.rst.txt

    **KRX**

    Do you want to get financial data from *KRX*?
 Check out the *KRX* guides.
-   They give you a lot of easy-to-use financial data coming from `data.krx.co.kr <https://data.krx.co.kr>`__
+   It will allow you to have  a lot of easy-to-use financial data. coming from `data.krx.co.kr <https://data.krx.co.kr>`__

    +++